anasedova/anasedova.github.io/_pages/about.md

 [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/) at [LMU Munich](https://www.lmu.de/en/index.html) with a full scholarship from the [German Academic Exchange Service](https://www.daad.de/en/).
-My research interests are low-resource learning, multi-modal learning, and model explainability and variability.
+My research interests are learning with noisy and ambiguous data, data-centric methods for language models, model explainability and variability.

 ## News